joanseg/The-Positioning-Manual/chapters/06-About-the-Business-Value-of-Expertise.md

 Specialization can transform your marketing, which is awesome, but it can also transform _you_, and that's the real reason to get excited about it.

 The words *skill* and *expertise* are often used interchangeably, but to me they are useful labels for two different but related concepts.
-Let's agree, at least for the purposes of the rest of this book, to use *skill* to describe the technical ability to get something done and *expertise* to describe understanding business context, planning effectively, and guiding the deployment of skill to that the skill creates desirable business impact.
+Let's agree, at least for the purposes of the rest of this book, to use *skill* to describe the technical ability to get something done and *expertise* to describe understanding business context, planning effectively, and guiding the deployment of skill so that the skill creates desirable business impact.
 In other words, skill gets it done; expertise ensures it has meaningful impact for your client.

 ## About skill

 Before I go any further, I need to assure you that I deeply respect skill.
 It has tremendous value to the human race, and it is well worth investing in acquiring skill.
 Skill is a necessary building block, not an optional one.
-I am sure that you have worked hard to acquire and refine whatever skill you currently command.
+I am sure that you have worked hard to acquire and refine whatever skill(s) you currently command.
 So I hope you do not feel insulted when you hear me detail the numerous problems that flow from trying to differentiate yourself from competitors using _skill alone_.
 Flour alone is not enough to make a cake, and that fact doesn't insult the value of flour, so the fact that skill alone is not enough to make your business special does not insult the value of that skill either.

 If your business model is based on renting access to your skill alone, then you have a three-pronged problem: 1) Skill markets tend towards commoditization, 2) skills are easily replicated, and 3) differentiating based on skill alone is almost impossible.
 Let's understand each of these problems.